MicrosoftDocs/power-platform/power-platform/admin/enable-use-comprehensive-auditing.md

 |Report Viewer Render Image  |Logging multimedia assets that are shown when a report is displayed.
 They might contain critical customer information.  |

 ## Base schema
 Schemas define which fields are sent to the Microsoft 365 Security and Compliance Center.
-Some fields are common to all applications that send audit data to Microsoft 365, while others are specific to model-driven apps in Dynamics 365.
+Some fields are common to all applications that send audit data to Microsoft 365, while others are specific to customer engagement apps.
 The Base schema contains the common fields.

 |Field name  |Type  |Mandatory  |Description  |
 |---------|---------|---------|---------|